VaishnavDevaraj/premier-league-analysis/HOW_TO_RUN.md

-# How to Run the Premier League Analysis Project
+# How to Run the Premier League Analysis Dashboard

-This guide provides step-by-step instructions for setting up and running the Premier League data analysis project.
+This guide provides step-by-step instructions for setting up and running the Premier League data analysis dashboard.

 ## Prerequisites